brokenhammer/xmap/README.md

 - f2py (should be deliver with Numpy)
 - Fortran compiler
 - Matplotlib (for plots of results)
+- FortranFormat (Optional, only necessary when using pure python writing to spdata)

-### Usage
+### Usage:
-1. Download and unzip the source code
+1. Download and unzip the source code.
+2. Run 'make' to compile the fortran module.
-2. Run 'python gensp.py'.
+3. Run 'python run.py'.
 Input the parameters according to prompt or run the command with additional options.
-(See 'python gensp.py -h')
+(See 'python run.py -h')